JetBrains/kotlin-web-site/docs/reference/lambdas.md

 ```

 A function expression looks very much like a regular function declaration, except that its name can be omitted.
+(You can still specify the name, for example, if the function expression calls itself recursively).
+Its body can be
-Its body can be either an expression (as shown above) or a block:
+either an expression (as shown above) or a block:

 ``` kotlin
 fun(x: Int, y: Int): Int {